 - The eye becomes more red and sticky

-The information set out below is to be taken in conjunction with the advice and counseling received during a consultation appointment with Mr. David O'Brart and any connected communication written or oral.
+The information set out below is to be taken in conjunction with the advice and counselling received during a consultation appointment with Professor David O'Brart and any connected communication written or oral.

 - Rarely pain and tenderness of the eye on waking in the morning (recurrent erosions) may persist and require further laser and/or other treatment

-- It is necessary to attend all follow-up visits especially while administering antibiotic and steroid eye drops in the first weeks after surgery.
+- It is necessary to attend all follow-up visits, especially whilst administering antibiotic and steroid eye drops in the first weeks after surgery.
+Please ensure your diary can accommodate the time needed for post-operative care.

 These guidelines are intended to help you understand the nature of and how to prepare yourself for refractive surgery.
 Some patients will have additional questions.
 Please do not hesitate to contact us to ask.
 Above all, never proceed with surgery unless you are satisfied you understand all that you want to about the operation.